ubuntunux/PyEngine3D/README.md

     - Only dynamic shadows are updated on every frame, and static shadows are not updated every time.
     - SSR ray reuse in compute shader
     - Postprocessing in compute shader
+    - FFT in compute shader
+    - Precompjted atmosphere in compute shader
 * Actors
     - Tree, Foliage actor
     - Landscape